1. Intention to Submit

 The final dates for submission of dissertations are:

-- Students who submit their corrections by 17 January 2020 as well as meeting the requirements for their qualification, may be able to attend a graduation ceremony in April 2020.
+- Students who submit their corrections by 20 January 2021 as well as meeting the requirements for their qualification, may be able to attend a graduation ceremony in March/April 2021.

-Please note that these dates are not necessarily in line with the fee rebate dates – please see point 5 below for the deadlines for fees.
+Please note that these dates are not necessarily in line with the fee rebate dates – please see point 5.

 2. Dissertation Submission

-After consultation with the supervisor a candidate hoping to graduate in April / end of the year is required to submit via PeopleSoft to the Faculty Office:
+After consultation with the supervisor a candidate hoping to graduate in March/April or end of the year is required to submit via PeopleSoft to the Faculty Office:

 Please see Student Upload Thesis/Dissertation for Examination Guide.